Should You Consider Laminate Kitchen Cabinets? Types & Designs

 On the lower end of the spectrum, these cabinets may be purchased for $4,000.
 It is nearly equivalent to wood veneers and is a less expensive alternative to wood.
 It is a synthetic material that is applied on particleboard using both high and low pressure.

-Empty apartment kitchen with built-in appliances, corner floating shelves, and wood laminate cabinetsIf you have your current wood cabinet, you can put a layer of laminated material it if you want.
+If you have your current wood cabinet, you can put a layer of laminated material it if you want.
 The cost of laminating a standard 10-foot-by-12-foot cabinet averages from $1,000 to $3,000.

 Genuine wood veneer costs around $2,500 to $6,000 per square foot.
 A major project with a high-quality wooden veneer might cost $7,000 to $9,000 or more.

 Laminating your existing cabinets might cost from around $1,000 to $14,000 or higher, contingent on the quality of the materials used and the size of your cabinet.
-Laminating is typically more affordable than replacing your cabinets but more costly than refinishing.
+Laminating is typically more affordable than replacing your cabinetry but more costly than refinishing.

-How Long Do Laminate Kitchen Cabinets Last?
+How Long Does Laminate Cabinetry Last?

 These cabinets have a lifespan of 30 to 50 years.
 High-pressure laminates are an excellent option for cabinets, but they can be costly.